Fixed Price Or Hourly Rate: What’s Right For Your Agency?

 One of the most difficult things about deciding which pricing strategy to use is that there’s no clear-cut winner.
 It doesn’t matter how many hours you dedicate to your Google degree in attempting to answer this question – you simply have to test out each method to see what’s right for you and your agency.

-You may find that the best strategy is to mix it up.
+You may find that the best strategy is to mix it up, or take productized agency services into account as an option.
 Charge an hourly rate for potential jobs with unknown variables but fixed prices on jobs that are far more predictable.
 Trust yourself and utilize your experience and expertise in your field, as well as a decent time-tracking tool, in order to make the best choice.

 Yes, Track Your Hours Anyway